 Students who wish to experience a different learning environment and to broaden their social and cultural awareness, but who are not ready to leave the continent, should investigate opportunities offered by the National Student Exchange (NSE).
 Qualified students are given the opportunity to study for a semester or more at another American or Canadian institution at instate rates.
 Credits and grades earned during the exchange become part of the student's ESU transcript.
 The deadline for application to NSE is the last week of January.
 Students who are interested in applying may pick up a brochure from the office as early as October.
-For further information on educational opportunities abroad and National Student Exchange, contact the Office of Continuing Education or call 570-422-2853.
+For further information on educational opportunities abroad and National Student Exchange, contact the Office of International Study